andrewmclagan/tech-interview/full-stack/senior/frontend-javascript.md

 ### 1. ES6 functional javascript code

 *Below is an array of people and their pets, along with an array of pet IDs.
-Write some code that takes two inputs: `people` and `petIds` and returns the original `people` array and for each matching pet id insert a property `{ species: 'cat' }` into matching pet object.*
+Write some code that takes two inputs: `people` and `petIds` and returns the original `people` array and for each matching pet id insert a property `{ species: 'cat' }` into matching pet object.
+You may have to use elements of these routines elsewhere in your application.*

 *e.g.* `{ id: '2', name: 'Rolf', species: 'cat' }`